armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 * Using an S3 bucket as the configuration store
 * Installed via Halyard, run as a Docker container

-We'll do this by starting a halyard docker container (with a container name of `oss-halyard`), and then interacting with the halyard daemon in that container from another shell session.
+We'll do this by starting a Halyard docker container (with a container name of `oss-halyard`), and then interacting with the Halyard daemon in that container from another shell session.

 Later articles may cover the following: